SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/README.md

 - Hybrid deep learning-based algorithms
 - Transformer-based methods

-There are many variations of the ML/DL architectures, but they are based on the pattern of layers, as demonstrated in **Figure** below:
+There are many variations of the ML/DL architectures, as demonstrated in **Figure** below:

 <p align="center">
 <img src="Figure.png">